Spectral properties of substitutions on compact alphabets: Substitutions on compact alphabets

 By assumption, we have that $\sub = (\sub^{ }_0, \sub^{ }_1, \ldots, \sub^{ }_{L-1})$, where each $\sub^{ }_i$ is a column and thus is an element of $\mc{G}$.
 Finally, writing $\sub$ as a substitution on $\mc{G}/H$ by the identification $\phi$, we have $\sub[g]_i = \sub(g(p))_i =\sub^{ }_i(g(p)) = [\sub^{ }_i\cdot g]$ and the result follows. \end{proof}

-\begin{coro} Let $\sub$ be a primitive, abelian, compactly bijective substitution.
+\begin{coro} Let $\sub$ be a primitive, compactly bijective, abelian substitution.
 Then, we may equip $\A$ with the structure of a compact group so that each column of the substitution is a group rotation.
-In particular, there exist $\beta_i \in \A$ so that
+In particular, there exist $\beta_i \in \A$ so that for all $a \in \A$

 \end{coro}

 \begin{proof} In applying Proposition \ref{prop: cpt bij => coset sub} we have $H = \mathrm{stab}(p)$ where $p$ is an arbitrary base point.
 Then $H = \{\text{id}\}$ since $\sub$ is abelian.
 Indeed, let $g \in \mathrm{stab}(p)$ and $x \in \A$ be arbitrary.
 By Lemma \ref{lem: transitive action}, the action of $\mc{G}$ on $\A$ is transitive, so there is some $h \in \mc{G}$ with $h(p) = x$.
 Then $g(x) = (gh)(p) = (hg)(p) = h(p) = x$ and thus $g = \Id$.
 It follows from Proposition \ref{prop: cpt bij => coset sub} that we may identify $\A \cong \mc{G}$ and that each column is a group rotation. \end{proof}